WoltjenLab/MHcut/README-docker.md

 docker run -v PATHL:PATHC -w PATHC imageName command arg1 arg2 ...
 ```

-- `-v PATHL:PATHC` links the local folder `PATHL` to the folder `FOLDC` in the container.
+- `-v PATHL:PATHC` links the local folder `PATHL` to the folder `PATHC` in the container.
 Typically `PATHL` contains the input files and will be where we want the output files written.
 - `-w PATHC` means that the working directory (where the command will be run) is `PATHC`, i.e. we want to run the command in the folder that we linked with the previous parameter (and that contains the input files).
 - `imageName` is the name of the docker container.
 If not built manually, Docker will try to download it from Docker Hub or other platforms.